sfermigier/awesome-python-web-frameworks/README.md

 - [Falcon](https://github.com/falconry/falcon) ★9544 - a reliable, high-performance Python web framework for building large-scale app backends and microservices.
 It encourages the REST architectural style, and tries to do as little as possible while remaining highly effective.
 Also async.
 - [Bottle](https://github.com/bottlepy/bottle) ★8470 - a fast, simple and lightweight WSGI micro web-framework for Python.
 It is distributed as a single file module and has no dependencies other than the Python Standard Library.
-- [Hug](https://github.com/hugapi/hug) ★6863 - aims to make developing Python driven APIs as simple as possible, but no simpler.
-As a result, it drastically simplifies Python API development.
 - [Molten](https://github.com/Bogdanp/molten) ★977 - A minimal, extensible, fast and productive framework for building HTTP APIs with Python 3.6 and later.
-- [Morepath](https://github.com/morepath/morepath) ★393 - "web microframework with super powers".
-An application consists of models.
-Each type of model is published on a URL path.
-Content is exposed to the web using views.

 ### Async